chmeghana0/Real-Time-Traffic-Speed-Prediction-for-Urban-Road-Networks-with-an-Interactive-Web-Interface/README.md

 ---
 The proposed model is based on a multi-stream feature fusion approach:

-1. CNN Layers
+1. CNN Layers:

 Used to extract spatial relationships between neighboring road sensors.

-2. LSTM Layers
+2. LSTM Layers:

 Used to capture temporal dependencies in sequential traffic data.

-3. Attention Mechanism
+3. Attention Mechanism:

 Helps the model focus on the most influential sensors and time steps.

-4. Feature Fusion
+4. Feature Fusion:

 Combines spatial and temporal features before final prediction.